sparkfun/phant-docs/docs/index.md

 nav: true
 ---

-The goal of this documentation is to comprehensively explain the phant API, both from a reference as well as a conceptual point of view.
+The goal of this documentation is to comprehensively explain how to use phant.
 If your goal is to learn how to interact with [data.sparkfun.com](http://data.sparkfun.com), then this is the right place for you.
 If you are a [node.js](http://nodejs.org) developer and would like to contribute to phant, you should check out the [API docs](/api).